cep21/healthcheck_nginx_upstreams/doc/README.txt

     context: *http*

     description: Default size is one megabytes.
-If you check thousands of serveres, the shared memory for health check may be not enough, you can enlarge it with this directive.
+If you check thousands of servers, the shared memory for health check may be not enough, you can enlarge it with this directive.

   check_status